-- Build upon our areas of strength within our key mission areas; - Focus additional resources on emerging opportunities within the DoD market; - Engage key countries as individual markets with multiple customers; and - Extend Raytheon's advanced cyber solutions beyond the U.S. government into international and commercial markets.
+- Build upon our areas of strength within our key mission areas; - Focus additional resources on emerging opportunities within the DoD market; - Extend Raytheon's advanced cyber solutions beyond the U.S. government into international and commercial markets; and - Engage key countries as individual markets with multiple customers.

-We believe that our broad mix of technologies, domain expertise and key capabilities, our cost-effective, best-value solutions and the alignment of these strengths with customer needs position us favorably to grow in our key mission areas of integrated air and missile defense; electronic warfare; command, control, communications, computers, cyber, intelligence, surveillance and reconnaissance; space systems; effects; and cyber.
+We believe that our broad mix of technologies, domain expertise and key capabilities, our cost-effective, best-value solutions and the alignment of these strengths with customer needs position us favorably to grow in our key mission areas of: integrated air and missile defense; electronic warfare; command, control, communications, computers, cyber, intelligence, surveillance and reconnaissance; space systems; effects; and cyber.
 Globally, customers are increasingly seeking cost-effective mission solutions.
 These solutions can take the form of new electronics or electronic upgrades, but draw on our market focus area capabilities, deep domain expertise and system architecture skills.
 We continue to explore opportunities to make these affordable solutions more readily available to our international customers, including through enhanced design for export and releasability.
 We also continue to make investments to support our strategy, including through acquisitions and research and development.
+We seek to continuously innovate and refresh technology in our current franchises-advanced solution sets for which we expect longer-term customer demand, such as our Patriot Air and Missile Defense (A&MD) system, Air and Missile Defense Radar (AMDR), and Advanced Medium-Range Air-to-Air Missile (AMRAAM)-and we use the related expertise to work to create new franchises and expand internationally.
+Moreover, we expect to continue to expand our customer base in key countries.